MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_Animate_Sprite.md

 The `AnimatedTexture.cs` is a helper to simplify the loading and drawing of a texture that contains multiple frames of animation.

-> [!NOTE]
-> The tutorial assumes you have already [created a new MonoGame project](https://docs.monogame.net/articles/getting_started/index.html#2-creating-a-new-project) using one of the standard templates.

 ## Drawing an Animated Sprite

 1. Follow the steps of [How To: Draw a Sprite](HowTo_Draw_A_Sprite.md).
-   A good first step to understanding the loading and drawing of textures.
+   A good first step to understanding the loading and drawing of textures and setting up your project.

 2. Create a new class called `AnimatedTexture.cs` in your project and replace its contents with the following: